tiredpixel/isoxya-plugin-spellchecker/README.md

-# Isoxya plugin: Spellchecker (Haskell)
+# Isoxya plugin: Spellchecker

-[Isoxya plugin: Spellchecker](https://github.com/pavouk-0/isoxya-plugin-spellchecker-hs) is an Isoxya plugin providing spellchecking to SEO and other internet-related data-processing activities.
-Using this in combination with the proprietary Isoxya engine, it's possible to spellcheck entire websites, even if they have millions of pages.
+[Isoxya plugin: Spellchecker](https://github.com/pavouk-0/isoxya-plugin-spellchecker) is a plugin for [Isoxya](https://www.pavouk.tech/isoxya/)—Web Crawler & Data Processing System.
+Using this in combination with the proprietary crawling engine by [Pavouk](https://www.pavouk.tech/), it's possible to spellcheck entire websites, even if they have millions of pages.

 The spellchecker backend is [Hunspell](https://hunspell.github.io/), the same spellchecker as is used in LibreOffice, Mozilla Firefox, Mozilla Thunderbird, Google Chrome, and various proprietary programs.

-[Isoxya](https://www.pavouk.tech/isoxya/) is a web crawler & data processing system.
-It is designed as a next-generation web crawler, scalable for large sites (millions of pages), cost-effective for tiny sites (1+ pages), offering flexible data processing using multi-industry plugins, delivering results via data streaming to multiple storage backends.
-It is magicked via a REST API using JSON.

 ## Languages